PopovEvgeniy/magicswfshell/readme.txt

 About program modification

 The code is included in the source.zip archive.
-It can be compiled under Lazarus 4.0 RC or higher.
+It can be compiled under Lazarus 4.0 RC3 or higher.

 Change log

-0.1: Initial version.
+0.1: The initial version.
 0.2: The small changes.
 0.2.1: A small bug has been fixed.
 0.2.2-0.2.4: The small changes.